redwoodjs/redwood/docs/docs/docker.md

 This is a critical step for image size.
 We don't use the regular `yarn install` command.
-Using the [official workspaces plugin](https://github.com/yarnpkg/berry/tree/master/packages/plugin-workspace-tools)—which will be included by default in yarn v4—we "focus" on the api workspace, only installing its production dependencies.
+Using the [official workspaces plugin](https://github.com/yarnpkg/berry/tree/master/packages/plugin-workspace-tools)—which is included by default in yarn v4—we "focus" on the api workspace, only installing its production dependencies.

 The cache mount will be populated at this point from the install in the `base` stage, so the fetch step should fly by.